hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 <sub>New app design<sub>

 #### Web for all who score
-As part of the project, the ČTS website also underwent a major transformation.
-Its new design is based on simplicity and clarity.
-A few clicks are now enough to access all important information and functions.
-Easy to navigate and navigation on the website is nowadays is the standard for successful communication.
+ČTS website also underwent a major transformation.
+Its new design was based on simplicity and clarity.
+A few clicks were now enough to access all important information and functions.
+Easy to navigate and navigation on the website is nowadays the standard for successful communication.

 space for:
 - articles